 - Keep your phone charged so that you can be contacted with your results and/or by the NHS Test and Trace System.
 If you have no mobile reception and no access to email in your accommodation, you must ensure you can safely access and relay messages from our Local Incident Response Team and NHS Test and Trace via your accommodation provider or another on-island contact.
 These arrangements should be established as soon as you become aware that you cannot be contacted easily.

-- Bear in mind that if you become symptomatic when you are due to leave the islands you must still request a test and self-isolate (with any close contacts in your travel party) in your accommodation immediately.
-This situation may incur additional expenses for accommodation etc. and is worth discussing with your employer before booking your trip to the islands.
+- Bear in mind that if you become symptomatic when you are due to leave the islands you must still request a PCR test and self-isolate in your accommodation immediately.
+Contacts identified within your travel party may also be required to self-isolate if asked to do so by NHS Test and Trace.
+This situation may incur additional expenses for accommodation etc. and is worth discussing with your accommodation provider before booking your trip to the islands.

-If you have any questions relating to testing on the islands at any time, please do not hesitate to contact email@example.com.
+If you have any questions relating to testing or other coronavirus arrangements on the islands at any time, please do not hesitate to contact email@example.com.